amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-01.md

 # Setting up the project

-In this chapter we will go through the basics of setting up the amethyst project, starting the logger, opening a window and preparing a simple rendering setup.
+In this chapter, we will go through the basics of setting up the amethyst project, starting the logger, opening a window and preparing a simple rendering setup.

-## Creating new project
+## Creating a new project

 Let's start a new project: